About Destination Support Systems (DSSs)

 - Passthrough DSS

-- The Passthrough DSS permits InfoPrint Manager for Windows to bridge to the Windows print-spooling subsystem.
+- The Passthrough DSS lets InfoPrint Manager for Windows to bridge to the Windows print-spooling subsystem.
 This DSS supports mono-IPDS (PostScript

 or PCL) printers by using standard Windows ports and port monitors.